hyperledger/fabric/docs/source/enable_tls.rst

    server private key
  * ``ORDERER_GENERAL_TLS_CERTIFICATE`` = fully qualified path of the file that contains the server certificate
- * ``ORDERER_GENERAL_TLS_ROOTCAS`` = fully qualified path of the file that contains the certificate chain of the CA that issued TLS server certificate
  * ``ORDERER_GENERAL_TLS_CLIENTAUTHREQUIRED`` = ``true``

- * ``ORDERER_GENERAL_TLS_CLIENTROOTCAS`` = fully qualified path of the file that contains the certificate chain of the CA that issued TLS server certificate
+   When an orderer participates in a channel, root CA certificate chains of the channel members are read from the config block of the channel and are added to the TLS server and client root CAs data structure.
+So, orderer to orderer communication should work seamlessly.
+However, if needed, you can add additional root CA certificates by setting ``General.TLS.RootCAs`` and ``General.TLS.ClientRootCAs``.

 Configuring TLS for the peer CLI
 --------------------------------